Aristoddle/ZorkAPI/README.md

 ## Core API Endpoints:
 ### `/user?email=user_email`
- ***General description***:
+ ***General Description:***

 This endpoint is called when a user first pings the server.
 If a user with the same email, or who has provided the same unique identifier, has already hit the system and begun to play games, this will return an object representing the set of (I decided to forgo formal security)

+ ***Arguments:***
-* **(Required) email**: the email of the given user, will either be pulled directly from device that the user uses to access the API, or will be provided by the user after a short dialogue.
+* **email (Required)**: the email of the given user, will either be pulled directly from device that the user uses to access the API, or will be provided by the user after a short dialogue.
 Used to organize persistent save files for a user.

 ### `/newGame?email=user_email&title=game_title`
-* **(Required) email**: the email of the given user, will either be pulled directly from device that the user uses to access the API, or will be provided by the user after a short dialogue.
+* **email (Required)**: the email of the given user, will either be pulled directly from device that the user uses to access the API, or will be provided by the user after a short dialogue.
 Used to organize persistent save files for a user.
-* **(Required) title**: the title of the game that the user is playing.
+* **title (Required)**: the title of the game that the user is playing.
 This will be used to

-## Internal Player Profile Object/Model:
+## Player Profile Object Model:
-Each time an endpoint is pinged, an object of the following form is loaded into the Flask server.
+*Each time an endpoint is pinged, an object of the following form is loaded into the Flask server.
 It is a general representation of user state, holding a list of save files for the 6 games emulated, a secondary reference to the email which is used as a key to find this object, and a record of the last game that the user was playing.
-This object is returned by most endpoints (along with secondary payloads depending on the endpoint's function), and is used to ensure consistency between the client and the server
+This object is returned by most endpoints (along with secondary payloads depending on the endpoint's function), and is used to ensure consistency between the client and the server.*

 ```python
 profileObjectExample = {